sparkflows/sparkflows-docs/docs/web-app/creating-anlaytics-app.rst

 -  Then, let's add column component in the bottom and divide in two columns for adding back and next button.

--  Add back button in first column to go to back stage and perform actions depending upon event, where we will add event name as 'back'.
+-  Add back button in first column to go to back stage and perform actions depending upon event, where we will add event name as `back`.

    .. figure:: ../_assets/web-app/add-stage-parameters-back.PNG
       :alt: web-app
       :width: 60%

--  Add next button in second column to go to next stage and perform actions depending upon event, where we will add event name as 'next'.
+-  Add next button in second column to go to next stage and perform actions depending upon event, where we will add event name as `next`.
 Also can add CUSTOM CSS CLASS like          float-right, float-left etc

    .. figure:: ../_assets/web-app/add-stage-parameters-next.PNG
       :alt: web-app